• ISAAN News - Global

 It is possible that the government, in view of the poor election result for its own standards, will switch more to populist politics, as it did after the poor performance in 2011.

-At that time, she reacted, among other things,by restricting immigration and taking measures against rising housing costs.
+by restricting immigration and taking measures against rising housing costs.

 As a result of the corona crisis, the government had already adopted several stimulus packages with a volume of more than 70 billion US dollars in the months before the election.
 For this year, the authorities are expecting economic output to shrink by up to seven percent.